Wil reviews his (updated) Specialized Chisel LTD

 However, I think the two attributes that have surprised me most about the Specialized Chisel is just how balanced the handling is, and how comfortable it is given there’s no rear shock.

-I’ve spent time on the latest Specialized Epic HT, and while that’s up there as one of the lightest and most rapid XC bikes I’ve ever ridden, there’s no getting away from the fact that the carbon frame delivers a rather uncompromising ride.
+I’ve spent time on the latest Specialized Epic HT, and while that’s up there as one of the lightest and most rapid XC bikes I’ve ever ridden, there’s no getting away from the fact that the carbon frame delivers a somewhat uncompromising ride.
 Same goes for the Canyon Exceed.
 In comparison, the Specialized Chisel is decidedly more comfortable, with more give through its slender alloy tubes.

 That quality is no doubt enhanced by the Crank Brothers Synthesis XCT 11 wheelset, with the shallow carbon rims helping to dampen high frequency buzz.
 I’ve ridden a lot of different carbon wheels, and these are up there as some of the smoothest I’ve tested.
 The slightly narrower rim width (26.5mm front & 24.5mm rear) also gives the tyres a little more spring to their step.
-Along with the supple Schwalbe casings and tyre inserts, the Chisel is pleasingly adept at rounding off sharper edges on the trail.
+Along with the supple tyre casings and inserts, the Chisel is pleasingly adept at rounding off sharper edges on the trail.

 While it is very responsive, the use of a 68° head angle and a 44mm fork offset gives it a much calmer temperament compared to the angry race hardtails of old.
 The 750mm wide bars provide a broad platform up front, and while the dropper only has 80mm of travel, it makes a huge difference for your confidence levels on the descents, while giving you more room to throw the bike around through tight turns.